 And it’s not just any smell.
 It’s THE smell.

-One sniff of freshly baked pandesal and I’m back at my nanay’s dining table, eating pandesal filled with Lily’s Peanut Butter that she prepared for me after school.
+One sniff of freshly baked pandesal and I’m back at my nanay’s dining table, eating pandesal filled with Lily’s Peanut Butter or coco jam that she prepared for me after school.

-Or it’s a Sunday morning and I’m happily eating pandesal (out of those little brown paper bags) that my mom bought from the local panaderia after church.
+Or it’s a Sunday morning and I’m happily eating pandesal for breakfast (out of those little brown paper bags) that my mom bought from the local panaderia or bakery after church.

 Not a Filipino?
 Then you are in for a treat.

-Unlike dinner rolls or the regular loaves of bread we get here, this pandesal recipe is egg and butter-free, has a very subtle hint of sugar and salt, crunchy outside and soft inside.
+Unlike dinner rolls or the regular loaves of bread we get here, this classic, authentic pandesal recipe is made without eggs, without butter and without milk, has a very subtle hint of sugar and salt, crunchy outside and soft inside.

 It’s certainly unique and absolutely delicious.
 Give it a go and find out why Filipinos all over the world love it.